 Which documents are required when inviting a foreign spouse to Israel?

 When inviting a foreign spouse to Israel, certain documents and procedures are required.
-Israeli citizens who maintain a relationship with a citizen of a foreign country are entitled (per the Citizenship Law and court rulings) to live in Israel with their spouse / partner.
+Israeli citizens who maintain a relationship with a citizen of a foreign country are entitled (per the Citizenship Law and court rulings) to receive a Friendship Visa inviting them to live in Israel with their spouse / partner.
 But what are the documents required for the procedure of inviting a foreign spouse to Israel?
 The procedure for inviting your partner to Israel, and opening a cohabitation file, in accordance with the family unification procedure of the Ministry of the Interior, is subject to the guidelines of the Population and Immigration Authority.
 This article by Joshua Pex, an Israeli immigration lawyer, details the process and the required documents.